CNN Project

 Despite having previous experiences in developing CNNs in PyTorch, I’ve always felt overwhelmed by the number of different of ways that one can combine convolutional, max-pooling and linear layers - with different kernel sizes and padding sizes, strides, dilation and feature numbers.

-My objective is to develop skills in python and get used to using GitHub while exploring a variety of CNN architectures to find in practice which ones work best for different applications.
+My objective with this project was to develop skills in python and get used to using GitHub, while also exploring CNN architectures to find in practice which ones work best for different applications.
 This project will also serve as a portfolio.

 Dataset

-This also inspires me to develop some kind of application where the user can draw symbols in a 32x32 pixel grid with its mouse, and a trained net will try to guess it at the same time.
+The pygame interface was developed so that the user may draw symbols in a 32x32 pixel grid with its mouse, which the trained net can try to identify it at the same time.
 The user can then add it live to the LaTeX equation.
 This application idea draws inspiration from Google’s Quick, Draw!.

 Current State of Development